Skip to content

 • Restrict access to personal data to authorised accommodation staff.

-How RegistroViajero handles this
+How RegistroViajero handles minors in the guest report

 At RegistroViajero the minor registration flow comes ready out of the box: